 How Can I Navigate Using the Fenix 6 and Forerunner 945?

-When it comes to navigation, you can expect both watches to provide you with details maps for the part of the world in which you live.
-When you use the map feature, you will be given clear terrain information as well as points of interest, making it easy to keep on the right route at all times.
+When it comes to navigation, you can expect both watches to provide detailed maps for the part of the world you live in.
+When you use the map feature, you’ll be given clear terrain information as well as points of interest, making it easy to keep on the right route at all times.

-The watches both offer the ability to calculate three different routes based on how you want to travel and this is really helpful for runners and bikers alike.
-There are also predetermined courses that you can follow, with both watches offering navigational notification.
+The watches both offer the ability to calculate three different routes based on how you want to trace.
+This is really helpful for runners and bikers alike.
+There are also predetermined courses you can follow, with both watches offering navigational notification.

 What Do the Fenix 6 and Forerunner 945 Apps Offer?

-The Garmin app is a standard app for all their watches so you can expect exactly the same treatment regardless of which watch you choose to buy.
+The Garmin app is a standard app for all their watches so you can expect exactly the same treatment regardless of which you buy.

-The app provides you with notifications and insights into your performance across the day.
-You can also use the app to organise your pre-downloaded music so that you are ready for the off at a moment’s notice.
+The app provides notifications and insights into your performance across the day.
+You can also use the app to organise your pre-downloaded music so you’re ready for the off at a moment’s notice.

-Ultimately, you will find that these watches have huge similarities and are both a great choice for your running and other exercise tracking.
+Ultimately, you’ll find that these watches have huge similarities and are both a great choice for your running and other exercise tracking.
 You can expect to successfully analyse your training, predict your performance and understand your fitness profile with both of these watches.

-The one area where they differ is their looks, and this may be the defining aspect of your choice.
+The one area where they differ is their looks.
+This may be the defining aspect of your choice.
 If you want a watch that is sleek and can be used for training and everyday use, then the Forerunner 945 is the ideal choice.
 However, if you want a watch that offers a more rugged look, then the Fenix 6 is the choice for you.